cran/igr/README.md

 Convert between Irish grid references and Irish Grid coordinates or an sf object.

-An Irish grid reference consists of a letter, optionally followed by an easting and northing.
-Each Irish grid reference refers to a square on the Irish Grid ([EPSG:29903](https://epsg.io/29903)).
-A letter alone (e.g. “N”) refers to a particular 100 km square.
-An Irish grid reference with a 1-digit easting and northing (e.g. “N85”) refers to a 10 km square.
-A 5-digit easting and northing (e.g. “N 12345 67890”) refers to a 1 m square.
+An Irish grid reference is a way of referring to a square of some size on the Irish Grid geographic coordinate system ([EPSG:29903](https://epsg.io/29903)).
+Rather than an X and Y coordinate, an Irish grid reference consists of a letter, optionally followed by an easting, northing and possibly a final letter.
+The size of the square referred to - the precision of the Irish grid reference - is defined by the number of digits in the easting and northing and presence or absence of a final letter.
+Examples include “N” - referring to a particular 100 km square, “N16” - referring to a particular 10 km square within “N”, “N16K” - the tetrad form of grid reference referring to a particular 2 km square within “N16”, and “N 12345 67890” - referring to a particular 1 m square.
+Spaces between letters, easting and northing in an Irish grid reference are optional.

-This package supports Irish grid references of 1 m, 10 m, 100 m, 1 km, 10 km and 100 km precision.
-Irish grid references can be of mixed precision, and whitespace between letter, easting and northing is optional.
+This package supports Irish grid references of 1 m, 10 m, 100 m, 1 km, 2

-When converting Irish grid references to point locations (using `igr_to_ig()`, or `st_igr_as_sf()` with the default `polygons=FALSE`), the south west corners of the relevant Irish Grid squares are returned.
-When converting to polygons (using `st_igr_as_sf()` with `polygons=TRUE`), the polygons returned span the entire square of each grid reference.
+km, 10 km and 100 km precision.
+Datasets containing a mix of precision are supported.

-The functions `st_igr_as_sf()` and `st_irishgridrefs()` convert to and from [sf](https://r-spatial.github.io/sf/) (simple feature) objects in any coordinate reference system.
+Irish grid references can be converted to and from Irish Grid coordinates (X and Y), or to and from sf [sf](https://r-spatial.github.io/sf/) (simple feature) objects in any coordinate reference system.

+Irish grid references can be converted to point locations or polygons.
+Point locations can be either the south-west corner or the centroid of each Irish grid reference.
+Polygons each span the entire extent of an Irish grid reference - the size of each polygon is precision-aware.

 ## Installation